 Full-time MBA class achieves 100% summer internships/employment

 Completing a summer internship is one of the most important steps in getting a job after graduating from an MBA program, and this summer Freeman School MBA students cleared that hurdle with flying colors.
-A remarkable 100% of the Freeman School's full-time MBA class completed an internship or other relevant professional experience in the summer of 2024, an all-time high.
+A remarkable 100% of the Freeman School's full-time MBA class secured an internship or other relevant professional experience in the summer of 2024, an all-time high.

 "Depending on the industry and overall job market conditions, more than half of first-year MBA students typically receive job offers from their summer internship employers, so I can't overstate how critical internships are to achieving a one's desired career outcome," said Carla Coury, executive director of the Freeman School's Career Management Center.
 "For all of the class to complete an internship or, in the case of international students ineligible to work in the U.S., complete a professional experience, that gives them a huge advantage in getting the job offer they want following graduation."